 Changes in the production environment are tested in the PKI test environment, which is operated and maintained within a physically secure environment.
 Proposed changes are then approved for deployment by the Lead Agency in accordance with the PKI Change Control Management Procedures.

-Changes to the RCA should only be conducted prior to key generation and signing ceremonies, and included in the ‘pre ceremony’ scripted procedure; or when a routine CRL refresh is required (ie. changes applied upto no more than 6 months after approval).

-Development staff must not have access to the Production/Live PKI environment under any circumstances (eg. trouble-shooting or investigating the cause of a realtime fault/error).

-Development systems and staff are not to use or hold ‘live’ keys or certificates.
+.

 Security management controls

 Security management controls exist to ensure that PKI systems are operating correctly and in a manner consistent with the PKI configuration baseline.
 The configuration baseline document includes a schedule of configured items, including details of the hardware and software configuration parameters and a mechanism for identifying appropriate documentation and known security flaws for each item.